Expectation of the Largest bet size in Labouchere System: Proof of Theorem and Corollary

 \section{Proof of Theorem \ref{thm.constrained_bet} and Corollary \ref{cor.p_half}}

 In this section, we first use a recursive representation of the optimal list system to prove Theorem \ref{thm.constrained_bet}.
-Then we investigate the specific properties of the Labouch\`ere system and show that the condition in Theorem \ref{thm.constrained_bet} holds, thereby proving Corollary \ref{cor.p_half}.
+Then we investigate the specific properties of the Labouchere system and show that the condition in Theorem \ref{thm.constrained_bet} holds, thereby proving Corollary \ref{cor.p_half}.